Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 * **Accessibility:** notebooks are used across disciplines, making them a familiar tool for data engineers, data scientists and data analysts, lowering the barrier to entry for less technical users and abstracting away complexities like environment and dependency management.

-* **Collaboration:** platforms like Databricks offer collaborative notebook experiences, similar to something like a shared Google doc, meaning multiple team memebers can write and interact with a piece of code simultaneously.
+* **Collaboration:** platforms like Databricks offer collaborative notebook experiences, similar to something like a shared Google doc, meaning multiple team memebers can write and interact with code simultanesouly

 These things are all genuinely positive facets of the notebook experience and in an agile environment where we want to get data into the hands of our users as quickly as possible, things like time-to-value and ease of use are nothing to scoff at.
 As is often said though, _"there's no such thing as a free lunch"_, and these benefits typically come with some significant tradeoffs: